PichotM/northeastern-data/README.md

 # Northeastern data

 Welcome!
-This is a tentative of a web platform to access *many* data from Northeastern.
+This is a tentative of a web platform to access data from Northeastern.